-Ford F-150 owners have reported 179 problems associated with automatic transmission (under the power train category).
+Ford F-150 owners have reported 175 problems related to automatic transmission (under the power train category).

-The vehicle was a 2011 Ford F-150.
 I have a 2011 f150 with the 3.
 5 ecoboost.
 I have had numerous rough 3-4 upshifts since the truck was new.
 Brought the truck to dealer twice and was told they could not duplicate the rough shift.
 I have also had the engine stumble on me twice will trying to pass.
 I have read others are having similar problems and am hoping Ford will have a fix before someone gets killed in a wreck.
-This automatic transmission issue occurred Sunday, March 18, 2012.

 See all problems of the 2011 Ford F-150.

-The VIN of this vehicle was 1FTEW1E85A_.
-Crash was involved with this problem.
-The owner has a 2010 Ford F-150.
+The contact owns a 2010 Ford F-150.
 The contact stated the unoccupied vehicle began to roll while parked on a level surface and crashed into a wooden fence.
 A police report was filed.
 The vehicle sustained minor damage to the front end and was towed to an authorized dealer where it was currently being diagnosed and repaired.
 The approximate failure mileage was 20,000.
 Updated 11/04/lj updated 11/14/11

 See all problems of the 2010 Ford F-150.

-The vehicle was a 2010 Ford F-150.
 My family and I were driving interstate 81 in virginia on 8/13/2011.
 We were driving in the staunton, va area at approximately 70 mph where the rear wheels on my 2010 F-150 immediately locked up.
 I had the vehicle towed to a local Ford dealership, and with the help of Ford techs, they feel the issue was the transmission immediately dropped from 6th gear down to 1st gear.
 Fortunately the road was dry and I gained control and moved the vehicle safely off the road, however my concern is it doesn't sound like they are 100% sure that this was the cause, and even if it is, how do I know it won't happen again in the future. . .
 With a worse outcome.
 I feel this is a huge safety issue, and we were lucky we didn't get into a more serious accident.
 Now I have a vehicle that I don't know I feel safe in, and Ford seems to feel there isn't an issue, but I see numerous posts on the internet of similar situations.
 Should Ford be doing more to ensure their customers are safe in their vehicles, or should I just find another truck that is safer?.
-It was August 13, 2011 when this automatic transmission issue occurred.

 See all problems of the 2005 Ford F-150.